Masala Chai Panna Cotta – A Silky, Spiced Fusion Dessert

 • Pour and Chill

-Pour the mixture into small ramekins or serving glasses.
-Refrigerate for at least 4 hours or until set.
+Pour the mixture into ramekins, glasses, or molds.
+Let cool slightly at room temperature, then refrigerate for at least 4 hours, or until set.

 • Serve